 She’s studying business at university.

-*also note: you don’t need an article for subjects you study at school: math, geography, business, history, science
+NOTE: You don’t need an article for subjects you study at school: math, geography, business, history, science.

-*Places that you DO need to use an article:
+Places where you DO need to use an article:

 Sports and other physical activities do not need an article: